 How to Become a Psychologist

 Any individual providing psychology services to patients or clients needs the proper certification and licensure.
-Each state has its own licensing requirements for psychologists and other psychology practitioners and licenses are issued by the state psychology board or another similar authority.
-Although many states offer a single, general psychology license for doctoral-level psychologists, some provide additional certification for specific areas of practice (such as school psychology) or for individuals who have a master’s degree in psychology.
+Each state has its own licensing requirements for psychologists and other psychology practitioners, and licenses are issued by the state psychology board or another similar authority.
+Although many states offer a single, general psychology license for doctoral-level clinical psychologists, some provide additional certification for specific areas of practice (such as school psychology) or for individuals who have a master’s degree in psychology.
 This page provides additional information on how to become a licensed psychologist.